WHO WE ARE

 We know we make a difference

-Notre Dame Refugee Centre has been helping refugees and asylum seekers for more than 20 years thanks to the generosity of Londoners who share our aims and beliefs.
+Notre Dame Refugee Centre has been working with refugees and asylum seekers for more than 20 years, thanks to the generosity of Londoners who share our aims and beliefs.

-In 2019 we will be 23 years of age.
-Notre Dame Refugee Centre was originally set up by Notre Dame de France Church in 1996 in response to changes in asylum and immigration laws that year.
+Notre Dame Refugee Centre was originally set up by Notre Dame de France Church in 1996, in response to changes in asylum and immigration law.

 Notre Dame Refugee Centre was registered as an independent charity in 2007.

 Like many of our supporters, many of our visitors are French speaking, but we have welcomed visitors from 98 different countries over the five past years.

 We have five part-time staff members and a team of 40 volunteers.

 Four of our advice workers are Office of the Immigration Services Commission (OISC) qualified – with three holding OISC Level 3.